Fresheyeball/deconfigured/blog/dag.md

 ## Pure Insanity

-Okay, so a graph's spanning trees can encode all it's connections (and acyclic connections obviously terminate) in one value.
+Okay, so a graph's spanning trees can encode all it's connections (and, acyclic connections obviously terminate) in one value.
 It's simply a list of rose trees (rose forest), like so: